psai2000/ServerSide-SinglePage-BankingApplication/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To view this project:
-- Install React App (React 18)
+- Install React App (React 18).
-- Install Node Modules
+- Install Node Modules.
+- Install ReactStrap or Bootstrap for better styling `npm i bootstrap@5.0.1`
 - Install React Testing library or Jest Testing library.
 - Firstly run `npm start` and then run backend json server from command prompt `Json-server db.json --watch` you are good to go 😀